-Your child can start solid foods some time between 4 and 6 months of age if he shows interest and is developmentally ready.
-As you introduce solids, give foods of a consistency that your baby can put in his mouth himself such as mashed bananas, avocado, sweet potatoes, and steamed vegetables.
+Your child can start solid foods sometime between 4 and 6 months of age if they are showing interest and are developmentally ready.
+As you introduce solids, give foods of a consistency that your baby can put in their mouth themselves such as mashed bananas, avocado, sweet potatoes, and steamed vegetables.
 Historically there has been concern about allergies, but now we know that starting allergenic foods early makes the development of food allergies less likely.
-Research has shown that adding peanut products to his diet at this age (like mixing some peanut butter into some of his food) can decrease the risk of developing peanut allergy.
+Research has shown that adding peanut products to their diet at this age (like mixing some peanut butter into some of their food) can decrease the risk of developing peanut allergy.
 Given arsenic noted in baby foods, we recommend against rice cereal or rice containing foods.
-Repeated exposure to foods enhances acceptance.
+Repeated exposure to food enhances acceptance.
 It may take 10-15 times before a new food is accepted.
 At this age babies can eat 1-3 times/day depending on the family routine.
 If exclusively giving breast milk, switch to iron-containing vitamins (Tri-vi-sol or Poly-vi-sol) until iron & zinc-rich foods are introduced.
 Your baby gets water from breast milk or formula and therefore does not need water to drink.
 It's better to give fruits and veggies than juices.